Quick Start Guide

-1. Import song into the Songs2See Editor:
+1. Import songs into the Songs2See Editor

-You can import your song either as an audio file in MP3 or WAVE format, or as notation file in MIDI or MusicXML.
+You can import your song either as an audio file in MP3 or WAV format, or as notation file in MIDI or MusicXML.
 Notation files have the advantage that less editing work is needed to have the song ready for the game.
-To import a file, click on “File-> Import MIDI” or ” File->Import MusicXML" and the notation will be displayed in the Piano Roll view.
+To import a file, click on “File-> Import MIDI” or ” File->Import MusicXML”, and the notation will be displayed in the Piano Roll view.
 Audio files can be imported by clicking on “File->Import Audio” and the editor will automatically extract the main melody and the Beat Grid.

-2. Refine the Beat Grid:
+2. Refine the Beat Grid

-3. Edit the notes:
+3. Edit Notes

 Possible error in the notation or from the automatic extraction need to be corrected.
 Errors can be easily fixed by clicking on the blue note objects and moving them to the correct location.
 You can also use the edit option available when you right-click on a given note.

-4. Set key:
+4. Set the key